boukew99/boukew99.github.io/website.md

 ## Interaction

-Divide you website into functional pages, so the user has to do minimal loading and can acces the page independently (from anywhere).
-Try to provide a header (with #header) link too for an external links too provide extra context.
+Divide you website into complete distinct pages, so the user has to only load one page and can acces it independently (from any website).
 Then once we need a form for user input, then just use the provided `<input>` HTML, which needs differnt interaction depending on input type.
-Downward/sideway file flow only.

 ## Source Transparency